co-cddo/cloudmaturity/src/assessment/security.md

 TODO: insert GovAssure baseline? or excerpt from?

-## -What is your approach to privileged access management?[radios] =
+## What is your organization's approach to managing privileged access?[radios] =

-() Privileged credentials are managed ad hoc by system administrators.
+() **Ad-Hoc Management by Administrators:** Privileged credentials are managed on an ad-hoc basis by individual system administrators, without standardized processes.
-() Technology controls are in place to support centralized processes with initial password and key vaulting, integrated logs, and policy-based activities.
+() **Centralized Controls with Basic Vaulting:** Technology controls are in place for centralized management, including initial password and key vaulting, integrated logs, and policy-based activities.
-() Identity administration controls and processes for privileged access and use of one-time passwords exist.
+() **Structured Identity Administration with OTPs:** Identity administration controls and processes are established for managing privileged access, including the use of one-time passwords [OTPs].
-() Automated, risk-based workflows and controls to grant privileged access into cloud environments, with a consistent platform-wide monitoring strategy.
+() **Automated Risk-Based Access Control:** Privileged access is managed through automated, risk-based workflows and controls.
+This includes consistent monitoring across cloud platforms.
-() Just-in-time privileges – using context to determine system access (i.e., time-based emergency break-glass access to perform critical maintenance).
-Real-time alerting of policy exceptions.
+() **Context-Aware Just-in-Time Privileges:** Access is granted on a just-in-time basis, using contextual factors to determine necessity [e.g., time-based access for critical tasks].
+Real-time alerting is in place for policy exceptions.

-## -How do you monitor and remediate supply chain security?[radios] =
+## How does your organization monitor and manage security within its software supply chain?[radios] =

-() Dependencies and versions are defined at when added to the project and only updated inline with overarching project releases when there are bug fixes provided or high profile advisories issued.
+() **Basic Dependency Management:** Dependencies and their versions are set when added to a project and are updated only during major releases or in response to high-profile advisories.
-() Some teams use tools to monitor and remediate supply chain security ad hoc, by scanning the repositories dependency manifests, updates are periodically applied in line with overarching project releases.
+() **Ad-Hoc Monitoring with Tools:** Some teams use tools to monitor supply chain security in an ad-hoc manner, scanning dependency manifests and applying updates periodically in line with project releases.
-() All repositories are monitored with proactive remediations automatically created.
-Updates are periodically applied in line with overarching project releases.
+() **Proactive Remediation Across Repositories:** All repositories are monitored, with proactive remediation steps automatically created.
+Updates are applied periodically, aligning with project release schedules.
-() All repositories are monitored and an aggregate view visible to a empowered centralized SOC that is informing the overarching risk position of the organization, and capable of prioritizing and then coordinating remediation for high severity issues.
+() **Centralized Monitoring and Risk Management:** A centralized Security Operations Center (SOC) maintains an aggregate view of all repositories, informing the organization's overarching risk posture and coordinating high-severity issue remediation.
-() In addition to above, the aggregate view is automatically triaged based on the context of where and how the dependency is used in order to focus attention on the most relevant critical issues and avoid the risk of false positives.
+() **Context-Aware Triage and Focused Remediation:** In addition to centralized monitoring, the system automatically triages issues based on the context of dependency usage, focusing on the most critical issues and minimizing false positives.

-## -How do you monitor and remediate threats, vulnerabilities and misconfigurations?[radios] =
+## How does your organization monitor and manage threats, vulnerabilities, and misconfigurations?[radios] =

-() Instructions on how to responsibly disclose a vulnerability are openly published and responded to promptly.
+() **Open Vulnerability Disclosure Policy:** Clear instructions for responsible vulnerability disclosure are published, with a commitment to prompt response upon receiving reports.
-() Published participation in a well known responsible disclosure platform.
+() **Participation in Responsible Disclosure Platforms:** Active participation in well-known responsible disclosure platforms to facilitate external reporting of vulnerabilities.
-() .
+() **Automated Scanning and Regular Assessments:** Implementation of automated tools for scanning vulnerabilities and misconfigurations, combined with regular security assessments.
-() .
+() **Proactive Threat Hunting and Incident Response:** Proactive threat hunting practices are in place.
+Incident response teams rapidly address identified threats and vulnerabilities, with some degree of automation in responses.
-() Appropriate and ethical use of red teams and purple teams that looks at all exploitable areas of tech, people and process, ITHC conducted annually and on major changes.
-Empowered SOC analyst teams, risk based prioritization and coordination.
-SOC analysts are empowered to prioritize, coordinate and execute remediation for high severity issues.
-With many mitigation actions such as disabling service being automated and event triggered.
+() **Comprehensive Security Operations with Red/Purple Teams:** Utilization of red teams (offensive security) and purple teams (combined offensive and defensive) for a full-spectrum security assessment.
+An empowered Security Operations Center (SOC) conducts annual and major change-based Integrated Technical Health Checks (ITHC).
+Analysts prioritize and coordinate remediation of high-severity issues, with many mitigation actions automated and event-triggered.

 ## -How do you monitor, evaluate, manage, and improve the effectiveness of your security and privacy programs?[radios] =